jaredly/reason-language-server/Readme.md

 - `lispRefmt` - provide a custom location for reason-lisp's refmt (string)
 - `reloadOnChange` - reload the server when the binary is updated (bool)
 - `show_debug_errors` - pipe the server's stderr into the output pane (bool)

-### Emacs

-_TODO_ people have gotten it to work with emacs, but I don't know the steps.

 ### Troubleshooting